reza-khojasteh/teaching-and-learning/programming/languages/javascript/data-structures/two-sum/README.md

 # [Two Sum](https://leetcode.com/problems/two-sum/) #
-_Two Sum problem_ is one of those ones I found interesting, due to how changing/turning a data structure might give a better result regarding time/space complexity.
+_Two Sum problem_ is one of those ones I found interesting, due to the fact that how changing/turning a data structure might give a better result regarding time/space complexity.

 This problem is stated as:
 >Given an array of integers **nums** and an integer **target**, return indices of the two numbers such that they add up to target.